metalcycling/openstructure/modules/io/doc/mmcif.rst

 numbers (i.e. the ATOMSEQ).
 If the first residue has residue number 10, the SEQRES gets prefixed by 9 elements using a default value (e.g. UNK for a chain of type CHAINTYPE_POLY_PEPTIDE_D).
 The same is done for gaps.
-Matching requires an exact match for ALL residues given their residue number with that SEQRES.
+A chain is considered matching an mmCIF entity, if all of its residue names are an exact match at the respective location in the SEQRES.
+Location is determined with residue numbers which follow a 1-based indexing scheme.
 However, there might be the case that one chain resolves more residues than another.
 So you may have residues at locations that are undefined in the current SEQRES.
 If the fraction of matches with undefined locations does not exceed 5%, we still assume an overall match and fill in the previsouly undefined locations in the SEQRES with the newly gained information.
 This is a heuristic that works in most cases but potentially introduces errors in entity assignment.
-If you want to avoid that, you must set your entities manually and pass a list of :class:`MMCifWriterEntity` when calling :func:`MMCifWriter.SetStructure`.
+If you want to avoid that, you must set your entities manually and pass a :class:`MMCifWriterEntityList` when calling :func:`MMCifWriter.SetStructure`.

 if *mmcif_conform* is enabled, there is pretty much everything in place